FusionAuth/fusionauth-site/site/_posts/2020-06-05-private-labeling-with-fusionauth.md

 ## Caveats

 Once you create a second tenant, all API access needs to [pass in tenant information](/docs/v1/tech/apis/authentication#making-an-api-request-using-a-tenant-id).
-This isn't difficult, but you should plan for that.
+This isn't difficult, but you should plan for it.

 ## In conclusion